Level of education

 Description

-This course covers the principles governing the exploitation of thermal energy.
-After a presentation of the technological challenges and prospects associated with thermoelectric conversion and thermochemical storage, particular emphasis is placed on the design and development of functional materials for the direct conversion of thermal energy into electricity and for the storage of thermal energy by sorption.
+The principles governing thermal energy exploitation sectors are addressed in this EU.
+After presenting the technological challenges and prospects associated with thermoelectric conversion and thermochemical storage, the focus is placed in particular on the design and development of functional materials for the direct conversion of thermal energy into electricity and for the storage of thermal energy by sorption.

 Objectives

-The aim is to provide a solid skills base for :
+The objective is to provide a solid foundation of skills for:

 1) understanding the principles governing thermoelectric conversion and thermochemical storage;